kevinolega/callcentertrainingtips/start.md

 - [How to Pass Call Center Training][32]

-**Updated:11/11/2018**
+**Last update: Tuesday, February 19, 2019**

 I'm also selling a training package that comes with a book.
+It costs Php 2,500.

+It comes with a book, online activities and twelve coaching sessions with me.

 **A Shy Person's Guide on How to Get Hired in a Call Center** by Kevin Olega.